js-jamessalisbury/jsplot/README.md

-## BBPLOT
+## JSPLOT

-This repo contains the functions of the `bbplot` package, which once installed locally, provides helpful functions for creating and exporting  graphics made in ggplot in the style used by the BBC News data team.
+This repo contains the functions of the `jsplot` package, which once installed locally, provides helpful functions for creating and exporting  graphics made in ggplot in the style of Sainsbury's Argos.

 ![Example of graphics created using the bbplot package](chart_examples/bbplot_example_plots.png)